dharmab/homelab/roles/nameserver/README.md

   - If `type` is `CNAME`, the name of the CNAME or A record the CNAME should point to.
 Examples: `203.0.113.13`, `support.example.com`
   - If `type` is `NS`, the name of the nameserver the NS record should point to.
 Example: `ns1.example.com`
   - If `type` is `MX` the priority and name of the mail server separated by whitespace.
 Example: `30 mail1.example.com`

+## Known Issues

+This role will *always* restart servers which are serving one or more master zones.
+This is because the serial in each master zonefile will update to the current timestamp, which will trigger a service restart.
+This shouldn't be a problem if your nameservers are redundant.

+Your nameservers *are* redundant, right?